JudahK96/Agentic-AI-Reconciliation-Governance-AWS/README.md

 - Manual, slow exception review that does not scale
 - Poor governance with unclear ownership and remediation steps
-- Limited explainability when AI is introduced into decision-making These issues increase operational risk, reduce trust in data, and make audits and compliance significantly harder.
+- Limited explainability when AI is introduced into decision-making

+These issues increase operational risk, reduce trust in data, and make audits and compliance significantly harder.
+This lab solves those problems by combining:
+- **Rule-based reconciliation**
+- **Event-driven orchestration**
+- **Agentic AI reasoning grounded in policy (RAG)**
+- **Secure, observable, serverless infrastructure**

 ### Skills Demonstrated & Learned
 | **Domain**                         | **Skills & Technologies**                                                                                                                                                                                                                                                                                                                                                                   | **Domain**                       | **Skills & Technologies**                                                                                                                                                                                                                                                        |